bubbajoe/bubbajoe.dev/md/projects/dgate.md

 TLDR: lua sucks (unpopular), complex deployment, restart to update plugins, enterprise paywall features and overall, not so flexible.

-RKX aims to solve these problems by using JavaScript/TypeScript, with dynamic deployments and by having an internal state management and replication system.
-This will ensure that RKX is easy to deploy and maintain.
+DGate aims to solve these problems by using JavaScript/TypeScript, with dynamic deployments and by having an internal state management and replication system.
+This will ensure that DGate is easy to deploy and maintain.

 ## Release Plan

-I plan to release the first version of rkx at the end of this year (2023).
-I am currently dogfooding RKX in several of my projects.
+I plan to release the first version of dgate at the end of this year (2023).
+I am currently dogfooding DGate in several of my projects.
 Prioritizing, deprioritizing, refactoring and testing...
-I will be writing a series of blog posts about the design and implementation of rkx and the modules.
+I will be writing a series of blog posts about the design and implementation of dgate and the modules.